antoniomourao/calculate-amounts/README.md

 ````

 ## Run Application
-First build
+On VS Code terminal run the following commands:
+To do the first build run:
 ```
 dotnet build
 ```
-To run the application
+To run the application run:
 ```
 dotnet run
 ```
-note: it's required to click on one of the URLs listed in order to open the application.
+note: right bellow the above command there will be listed some URLs, just click on the first one to open in a browser.
+That will launch the SPA and the application will start in some seconds

 ## Setup Technical Requirements
 Update Angular to the latest version: